Australian owlet-nightjar

 The Australian owlet-nightjar (Aegotheles cristatus) is a nocturnal bird found in open woodland across Australia and in southern New Guinea.
-It is colloquially known as the moth owl.
-It is the most common nocturnal bird in Australia, and despite suffering from predation and competition by introduced species it is not considered threatened.
+It is the smallest nocturnal bird found in Australia, making it prone to predation.
+It is colloquially known as the moth owl or fairy owl and Jarlajirrpi by the Warlpiri people.
+It is the most common nocturnal bird in Australia.
+Despite suffering from predation and competition by introduced species, it is not considered threatened.